 One of the best places to see Beaufort’s maritime history come to life is at the Harvey W. Smith Watercraft Center on Front Street in Beaufort.
 It’s a working boatbuilding facility that comes alive with the sounds and smells of traditional North Carolina wooden boatbuilding.
 It truly showcases the art and skill of traditional boat builders.

-When you walk through the doors and step onto the viewing platform, above the shop floor, you’ll discover it’s a great place to watch the boats take shape, from frame to finished product.
-You’ll notice the Watercraft Center also provides a unique opportunity to witness a craft as old as shipbuilding itself taking shape – the construction of wooden model boats.
+When you walk through the doors and step onto the viewing platform above the shop floor, you’ll discover it’s a great place to watch the boats take shape, from frame to finished product.
+You’ll notice the Watercraft Center also provides a unique opportunity to witness a craft as old as shipbuilding itself: the construction of wooden model boats.

-The Harvey W. Watercraft Center carries on the rich boatbuilding heritage of North Carolina coast through wooden boat building courses.
+The Harvey W. Watercraft Center carries on the rich boatbuilding heritage of the North Carolina coast through wooden boatbuilding courses.
 These courses bring together participants of all ages from different parts of the country with “a common thread of creativity.”

 The Harvey W. Smith Watercraft Center is open on the same schedule as the museum for viewing the small craft collection, the construction of wooden boats and ship model building.
 Volunteers and staff work closely together on restoration of traditional wooden boats, building new wooden boats for Museum programs, and maintaining the Museum’s fleet.